On a divergence-based prior analysis of stick-breaking processes: Introduction

 Of course, more general, more robust and better suited stick-breaking processes could be used depending on the data and the application at hand.
 However, it is quite possible that these priors will lead to models which are both more mathematically and more computationally challenging.
 There is a clear trade-off between mathematical/computational ease and the usage of more general models, which needs to be carefully assessed when specifying the prior.
-Different priors might also have a meaningful impact on the posterior inference, which is why, within the Bayesian setting a prior sensitivity analysis is always desired \citep{gelman2013bayesian}.
-Indeed, though desirable, due to the infinite-dimensional nature of Bayesian nonparametric priors, it is not straightforward to perform such an analysis analytically.
-Of interest it is the approach by \cite{giordano2022}, where a variational Bayes approximation of posterior quantities is used to unveil the sensitivity under different stick-breaking priors with independent length-variables.

-In this work, we centre our attention on a divergence-based approach to compare stick-breaking priors with independent, dependent and the new class of exchangeable length variables \citep{Leyva_2021}, which under certain conditions allows one to recover both the Dirichlet and the geometric process as limiting cases.
-Our approach is primarily devoted to understand the differences between different stick-breaking processes measured through the Kullback-Leibler divergence, which clearly becomes a random object itself.
-As described in \cite{ghosal_van_der_vaart_2017}, the Kullback-Leibler divergence has played a key role in understanding various aspects of posterior consistency in Bayesian nonparametric models, through the well-known Kullback-Leibler property, where it is desired that the prior assigns positive probability to any Kullback-Leibler neighbourhood of the true density.
+In this work, we propose a divergence-based approach to compare stick-breaking priors.
+Specifically, we employ the Kullback-Leibler divergence to assess the impact of dependence in the length variables within the class of exchangeable stick-breaking priors introduced in \cite{Leyva_2021}.
+To the best of our knowledge, this kind of divergence-based analysis on stick-breaking priors has never done before.
+The closest approach to our methodology is perhaps \cite{watson_nieto_holmes} where the authors characterised the dispersion of some random probability measures using the Kullback-Leibler divergence.
+In their work, the main objective is to understand how far are the sample draws of such measures with respect to their baseline distribution, hence, allowing the authors to provide interesting insight on how to choose the truncation level and the parameters.